jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/aco_row_index.md

 **Note**: The compression ratio achieved, in a given environment, depends on the nature of the data being compressed.

+### Goals

+In completing this lab, you will now see how to best use Advanced Compression alongside Transparent Data Encryption.
+This lab demonstrates that you can secure your data at rest while still saving space.

 ### Objectives

 In this lab, you will enable: